gblaize/CyberBootCamp/README.md

 - _TODO: Add whitelisted IP addresses_
 198.98.112.166

-Machines within the network can only be accessed by The Jumpbox/ Ansible container.
+Machines within the network can only be accessed by The Jumpbox/ Ansible container, and only the whitelisted public address listed above can access this Jumpbox.
 - _TODO: Which machine did you allow to access your ELK VM?
 What was its IP address?_
 The Jumpbox /Ansible container - 52.152.239.79